SimonDosda/SimonDosda.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-# Why, but Why this blog ?
+# Why, but Why this blog?

 Hi everybody, my name is Simon and I became a web developer quite recently, after working several years on engine development in the automotive industry.